-With Option SFP, you receive an SFP module for monitoring optical SDI signals.
+- With Option SFP, you receive an SFP module for monitoring or outputting optical SDI signals. - With Option SFP-HDMI, you receive an SFP module for monitoring HDMI signals.

 To install the SFP module, you will first need to remove the plug from the SFP connector.
-Insert the SFP module into the SFP connector on the top-panel of the waveform monitor as shown below.
+Insert the SFP module into the SFP connector on the top-panel of the waveform monitor as shown below (optical SFP module shown).
 The module will latch into place when fully inserted.

-To remove the SFP module, lift up on the latch and then pull the module out of the SFP connector as shown below.
+SFP module removal.
+To remove the SFP module, lift up on the latch and then pull the module out of the SFP connector as shown below (optical SFP module shown).

+SFP module transportation.
 The SFP module should be removed from the waveform monitor while the instrument is being transported.

+CAUTION.
 To prevent static damage to the SFP module while you are transporting the waveform monitor, always transport the SFP module in a antistatic bag or container.